Reference-Based 3D-Aware Image Editing with Triplanes

 However,~\cref{fig:development} (V1) reveals only using~\cref{eqn:manual_fusion} distorts the geometry and color consistency, and creates stitching seams around the editing borders.
 In addition, in some cases, the contents in $\textbf{T}_{\text{ref}}$ and $\textbf{T}_{\text{src}}$ are not enough to ensure the editing looks natural around the region where two masks meet, necessitating the hallucination of additional content to complement the editing.
 For example, we may want to remove the long hair from the source image and replace it with the short hair from the reference image.
-In this case, the pixels that correspond to long hair regions need to be filled similar to an inpainting task.
+In this case, the pixels that correspond to long hair regions need to be inpainted.

-Given the above observations and because GANs latent spaces embed natural images, we render the naively fused triplane with the canonical pose, re-encode it via the image encoder $E_{W^+}$, and re-decode via the generator $G$ to obtain an implicitly fused triplane, shown in~\cref{eqn:implicit_fusion}:
+Given the above observations and GAN's latent spaces embed natural images, we render the naively fused triplane with the canonical pose $\pi_\text{can}$, re-encode $\mathbf{E}_{\mathcal{W}^+}$, and re-decode via the generator $\mathbf{G}$ to obtain an implicitly fused triplane, shown in~\cref{eqn:implicit_fusion}:

-Note that state-of-the-art image inversion methods for EG3D, such as GOAE \cite{yuan2023make} and TriPlaneNet~\cite{bhattarai2024triplanenet}, employ both low-rate $W^+$ and high-rate $F^+$ codes.
-The latter is crucial for reconstructing fine image details.
-However, our objective in this phase is not to achieve perfect image reconstruction.
-On the contrary, we aim for the encoder to map the image to a latent space with realistic reconstructions.
-To achieve this, we disable the high-frequency restoration branch of $E_{W^+}$ at this stage to prevent encoding visible seams.
-This allows us to project the edited image onto its nearest natural representation on $G$'s manifold, implicitly fusing the masked triplanes.
-The output of this step can be seen in~\cref{fig:fusion} showcasing seamless boundaries across the stitches.
-However, image details are also compromised at this stage, as we solely depend on the encoded low-rate $W^+$ space, which is constrained in its expressive power due to the information bottleneck.
+Note that state-of-the-art image inversion methods for EG3D~\cite{yuan2023make, bhattarai2024triplanenet} employ both low-rate $\mathcal{W}^+$ and high-rate $\mathcal{F}$ features.
+The latter is crucial for reconstructing fine image details. \textit{However, our objective in this phase is not to achieve perfect image reconstruction.
+On the contrary, we aim for the encoder to map the image to a latent space with natural reconstructions.} To achieve this, we disable the high-frequency restoration branch of $\mathbf{E}_{\mathcal{W}^+}$ to prevent encoding visible seams.
+This allows us to project the edited image onto its nearest representation on $\mathbf{G}$'s manifold, implicitly fusing the masked triplanes. \cref{fig:fusion} showcases seamless boundaries across the stitches after this operation.